supercrafter333/AllClaimPlotCommandx/README.md

 # AllClaimPlotCommand
 With this plugin you can instantly automatically give a plot to all online players on your server!
+This plugin only works with the plugin <a href="https://github.com/jasonwynn10/MyPlot">MyPlot</a> by <a href="https://github.com/jasonwynn10">jasonwhynn10</a>!

 ### Commands + Permissions
 ``/allclaimplot   |   allclaimplotcommand.allclaimplot.cmd``